mohitk2001/MyTodo/README.md

-this is my first react project i want to react by doing something so i tried this
+this is my first react project i want learn to react by doing something so i tried this